TimeTap23/kolekt/docs/development/clear_cache_instructions.md

 ## Browser Cache Issues

-If you're still seeing the old ThreadStorm branding, your browser is caching the old CSS and JavaScript files.
+If you're still seeing the old Kolekt branding, your browser is caching the old CSS and JavaScript files.

 ## How to Clear Cache: